 - share your information with third party service providers for external processing such as data or payment processing;

-- share your information among other companies in the Ecclesiastical Group for any of the above purposes in appropriate circumstances.
+- share your information among other companies in the Benefact Group for any of the above purposes in appropriate circumstances.

 What marketing activities do we carry out?